Yuchen413/CertPhash/README.md

 <!-- CERTPHASH is the first certified perceptual hashing (PHash) system designed to provide provable robustness against both evasion and collision attacks.
 Using verifier tools, CERTPHASH is trained on a robust method that incorporates anti-evasion, anti-collision and functionality optimization terms, and is able to withstand adversarial perturbations while maintaining functional utility.
 Being the first certified PHash system with robust training, it is a powerful tool for detecting illicit content in real-world applications.  -->
 <!-- CertPhash is the first perceptual hashing (PHash) system designed with provable robustness against both evasion and collision attacks. -->

 CertPhash is the first certified perceptual hashing (PHash) system with robust training.
 CertPhash includes three different optimization terms, anti-evasion, anti-collision, and functionality.
 The anti-evasion term establishes an upper bound on the hash deviation caused by input perturbations, the anti-collision term sets a lower bound on the distance between a perturbed hash and those from other inputs, and the functionality term ensures that the system remains reliable and effective throughout robust training.
-This artifact includes the source code, dataset, setup, and instructions to implement and evaluate CertPHash.
+This artifact includes the source code, dataset, and models, along with instructions to set up the environment, implement, and evaluate CertPHash.
 Our artifacts require a Linux machine with 64GB of RAM and a GPU with 40 GB of graphics memory.

 ## Experiment Setup
 All experiments are run on a single NVIDIA A100-PCIE-40GB GPU with CUDA Version 12.1 and Driver Version 530.30.02.